DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 ### Tues 4 Jan
 - Before class, fill out this [Google Form](https://forms.gle/ruvB8YafbyvsSUqcA)
-- Welcome, syllabus overview, and how to succeed in this course
+- Introductions, syllabus overview, and how to succeed in this course
 - Sample quiz about syllabus for 1-point bonus, due in class on [Moodle](https://moodle.trincoll.edu)
 - Overview of Learning Goal #1: Strengthen Your Spreadsheet Skills.
 Start reading and doing sample exercises in HODV Chapter 2 <https://handsondataviz.org/spreadsheet.html>
   - Copy, Share, and Convert Google Sheets